Medically reviewed by Drugs.com. Last updated on May 1, 2022.

 The effect of decitabine on postnatal development and reproductive capacity was evaluated in mice administered a single 3 mg/m2 intraperitoneal injection (approximately 7% the recommended daily clinical dose) on Day 10 of gestation.
 Body weights of males and females exposed in utero to decitabine were significantly reduced relative to controls at all postnatal time points.
 No consistent effect on fertility was seen when female mice exposed in utero were mated to untreated males.
 Untreated females mated to males exposed in utero showed decreased fertility at 3 and 5 months of age (36% and 0% pregnancy rate, respectively).
 Follow up studies indicated that treatment of pregnant mice with decitabine on gestation Day 10 was associated with a reduced pregnancy rate resulting from effects on sperm production in the F1-generation.

 There are no data on the presence of cedazuridine, decitabine, or their metabolites in human milk or on their effects on the breastfed child or milk production.
-Because of the potential for serious adverse reactions in the breastfed child, advise women not to breastfeed during treatment with inqovi and for at least 2 weeks after the last dose.
+Because of the potential for serious adverse reactions in the breastfed child, advise women not to breastfeed during treatment with inqovi and for 2 weeks after the last dose.

 Females and Males of Reproductive Potential